-Designs: 20 years from the registration of the design.
+Designs: 25 years from the filing of the design application.

 Trademarks: 10 years from the registration of the trademark.
 Trademark rights can be renewed by filing a renewal application with the Japan Patent Office.

 Copyrights: 70 years from the death of the author subject to some exceptions.